technocake/simplegpsmaching/README.md

 Graph structure:

 - The nodes in the graph represent people.
-- The edges in the graph represent a contact between people (together within 50m for 1 minute).
+- The edges in the graph represent a contact between people (at least one contact within 50m for 1 minute).
-- Each contact each has additional attributes:
+- Each contact edge each has the list of contacts as an additional attribute.
+This list stores details of each contact.
+Specifically, it stores:
+  - Start and endposition of contact (lat/lon).
+  - Start and endtime of contact
+  - Minimal/Maximum/Average distance of contact
+  - Movement type for both people (e.g. metro, walking, ...)

 contactgraph.py